RedisLabs/redislabs-docs/content/rdi/architecture.md

 #### RDI CLI

-RDI comes with a Python-based CLI that is intuitive, self explanatory, and validating, to ease the entire lifecycle of RDI setup and management.
+RDI comes with a CLI that is intuitive, self explanatory, and validating, to ease the entire lifecycle of RDI setup and management.

 #### RDI configuration